yii2tech/illuminate/README.md

 near future.

-Even when Yii 3.0 will be released, it will hold many BC breaking changes and totally different architecture concept, regardless of DI and Service Locator usage.
+Even when Yii 3.0 will be released, it will hold many BC breaking changes and totally different architecture concept, regarding of DI and Service Locator usage.
 This will make migration from Yii 2.x to Yii 3.0 to be the matter of entire project rewrite, as it already was for migration from Yii 1.x to Yii 2.0.
 If this is inevitable fate of your project, why not start code migration now, choosing more reliable technology as its target?
 Laravel is most popular PHP framework with solid commercial background and large community.
 Choosing it will likely bring